bjorntrondsen/rails_exception_handler/README.markdown

 You could of course store the error messages in the same database as the application uses, but one of the main purposes of this gem is to enable you to easily store error messages from many applications in the same database, so I recommend you set up a separate dedicated database for this.

-The exception database needs a table which by default is called **error_messages** (can be overridden in the config).
+The exception database needs a table called **error_messages**.
 Here's a migration file that shows which fields are needed:

 ```ruby
 class CreateErrorMessages < ActiveRecord::Migration